hyperparabolic/hyperparabolic.github.io/content/post/nixos-systemd-initrd.md

     ];
     serviceConfig.Type = "oneshot";
     script = ''
-      # load key and kill pending password prompt on ssh
-      echo "zfs load-key rpool/crypt; systemctl restart zfs-import-rpool.service" >> /var/empty/.profile
+      echo "systemctl default" >> /var/empty/.profile
     '';
   };
 ```

 This queries for a ZFS password automatically upon `ssh` into the initrd.
+Most of these decyrption prompts are now using `systemd-ask-password` for password prompts, so `systemd-tty-ask-password-agent` can be used to hook into that prompt, or just `systemctl default`.

 ## Let me know how it goes for you

 I'd happily add anybody else's lessons learned here as well.

+Thanks to [ElvishJerricco](https://discourse.nixos.org/u/ElvishJerricco), the primary author of stage 1 systemd boot for feedback on this article.

 ## Future plans

 This gives you the ability to script anything, at any point during the boot process

 I don't know if I'll make this migration proactively or just passively whenever I image new systems here from now on, but I plan to use this to make my drive encryption strategies consistent across all of my machines.
 Right now my desktops utilize ZFS native encryption.
-This isn't perfect, but it has one really nice benefit: `zfs send` and `zfs receive` to drive short term backup strategies with encryption.
-The main downside of this is that ZFS native encryption doesn't support key rotation without copying all of your data.
-This isn't a huge deal when I'm at home.
-I have multiple machines available and a good bit of storage around.

-This is significantly less nice when I only have one machine available on the go.
-My machines that travel use ZFS on LUKS for encryption for some more key management flexibility.
+My laptops that leave the house use ZFS on top of LUKS for better key management options.
 I want to try to use LUKS on a ZVol to store file encryption keys for my encrypted datasets instead, and this should be usable to script that unlock process.
 This should give me all of the key management and unlock options of LUKS, the performance of native ZFS encryption (scrubs are slow on ZFS on LUKS), and encrypted `zfs send` / `zfs recceive` backups.
 We'll see how it goes when I get there.